-• Click in the box next to this plugin and uncheck it to uninstall it.

-- Click Close. - Looking at the menu, you will notice that the Processing menu is is now gone.
+- 3. Click in the box next to this plugin and uncheck it to deactivate it. - 4.
+Click Close. - 5.
+Looking at the menu, you will notice that the Processing menu is is now gone.
 This means that many of the processing functions you have been using before have disappeared!
-This is because they are part of the Processing plugin, which needs to be activated for you to use them. - Open the Plugin Manager again and reactivate the Processing plugin by clicking in the checkbox next to it and clicking Close.. - The Processing menu should be available again.
+For example look at the Vector → and Raster → menus.
+This is because they are part of the Processing plugin, which needs to be activated to use them. - 6.
+Open the Plugin Manager again and reactivate the Processing plugin by clicking in the checkbox next to it. - 7.
+Close the dialog.
+The Processing menu and functions should be available again.